Navigating Cancer

 Good Technology Corporation specializes in secure mobility solutions tailored for enterprises and governments globally.
 Founded in 1996 and headquartered in Sunnyvale, California, the company provides a range of collaboration applications designed to enhance mobile productivity.
 Its offerings include Good Launcher, a mobile desktop solution; Good Work, which facilitates business-class email and collaboration; Good Access, a browser enabling access to corporate intranets and web applications; and Good Share, a tool that allows mobile users to access, download, and share documents securely.
 Additionally, Good Technology provides mobile messaging services, enabling mobile operators to deliver essential corporate data, including push email and calendar functions, to various devices.

-Agribuys is a prominent provider of supply chain management software and services tailored for the global perishable foods industry.
-The company specializes in internet-based solutions that streamline various operational processes, including planning and management, procurement, logistics, receiving, and payment functions.
-By offering these comprehensive tools, Agribuys enables businesses within the perishable food sector to save time and automate essential processes, enhancing overall efficiency in their supply chain operations.
-Recently, Agribuys merged with Foodconnex Worldwide, an innovative technology provider in the food retail markets, to form FoodLink Online, further expanding its capabilities and reach within the industry.
+Agribuys is a prominent provider of supply chain management software and services tailored specifically for the global perishable foods industry.
+The company offers Internet-based solutions that facilitate various operational functions, including planning and management, procurement, logistics, receiving, and payment processes.
+By automating these essential tasks, Agribuys enables businesses in the perishables sector to save time and enhance efficiency in their operations.
+Recently, Agribuys merged with Foodconnex Worldwide, another innovative technology provider in the perishables and food retail markets, to form FoodLink Online, further expanding their offerings and capabilities in the industry.

 Allegro Networks